dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 Here you can define scopes for your APIs by specifying a name and a description.
 A scope name can be any string but, by convention, it usually takes the form of `action:resource`, where `action` represents the action granted and `resource` represents the type of object upon which the action can be executed.

-So, let's define the `write:books` and `read:books` scopes for your APIs:
+So, define the `write:books` and `read:books` scopes for your APIs:

 ![Scopes defined for an ASP.NET Core 2.0 and React application](https://cdn.auth0.com/blog/asp-net-react/api-scopes-defined.png)